M 231 (Atenolol 50 mg)

 Pill imprint M 231 has been identified as Atenolol 50 mg.

-Atenolol is used in the treatment of high blood pressure; anxiety; alcohol withdrawal; migraine prevention; supraventricular tachycardia (and more), and belongs to the drug class cardioselective beta blockers.
+Atenolol is used in the treatment of anxiety; high blood pressure; alcohol withdrawal; migraine prevention; supraventricular tachycardia (and more), and belongs to the drug class cardioselective beta blockers.
 There is positive evidence of human fetal risk during pregnancy.
-Atenolol 50 mg is not subject to the Controlled Substances Act.
+Atenolol 50 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 50 mg